The following programs have been approved for federal financial aid for those who qualify:

 Canadian Student Loans

-Our school meets the criteria for Canadian student loans.
+Our school meets the criteria for Canadian student loans, however, a designation application and approval period may be required.
+Please let us know as soon as possible if you are interested in using Canadian student loan.
 Information for Canadian residents is available through the National Student Loans Service Centre.

 Additional Canadian resources: